IBAN vs SWIFT Code: Differences Explained

 Geographic Coverage

-IBANs are most popular for identifying bank account numbers in the European Union and nearby countries (such as Israel and Turkey), but other countries in South America and the Caribbean have adopted these codes as well.
-The United States, again, does not use IBANs; instead, bank account numbers and routing numbers are used domestically.
+IBANs are primarily used for identifying bank account numbers in the European Union and nearby countries (such as Israel and Turkey), but other countries in South America and the Caribbean have adopted these codes as well.
+The United States, again, doesn’t use IBANs.
+Instead, bank account numbers and routing numbers are used domestically.

-The SWIFT system has a greater global reach.
-It is the most popular network for identifying banks when managing international transfers in many countries in North America, the European Union, Africa, Central and South America, as well as China and India, and more.
+The SWIFT system has a global reach.
+It’s a widely used network for identifying banks when managing international transfers in many countries in North America, the European Union, Africa, Central and South America, as well as China and India, and more.
 That said, not every nation uses SWIFT codes, either because they choose not to participate or are prohibited (as noted above) from doing so.

 Information Contained